HuiLiu-NOAA/Aeolus-DA-with-GSI/README.md

   process QCs of Aeolus winds, thinning of Mie winds, and calculate OmB of Aeolus winds.

  tls_bc.f90 (in TLSonlineBC.tar):
-  a small code to calculate the additional TLS bias correction over the previous 24-hours.
+  a small code to calculate the additional TLS bias correction using the Aeolus diagnostic outputs of diag*.* over the previous 24-hours or 4 DA cycles.

 DATA_TLS_BC.tar:
   Aeolus TLS bias correction coefficients used in the TLS bias correction applied to the OmB in setupdw.f90.